ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-restful-atna.md

 The Swiss national extension does not define requirements on the grouping of actors in this profile, which extend or restrict the grouping required from the ATNA profile.

 ### Process Flow
-For the process flow of this profile and its interplay with the other mHealth profiles see sequence diagrams](sequencediagrams.html).
+For the process flow of this profile and its interplay with the other mHealth profiles see [sequence diagrams](sequencediagrams.html).

 ### Security Consideration
 The Swiss national extension does not define additional requirements on ATNA Security Considerations.